 Eat Top Quality Chocolates

-The South Bend Chocolate Company is a popular candy store that literally sells anything sweet you can dream up.
+The South Bend Chocolate Company is a popular candy store that sells anything sweet you can dream up.
 They have awesome packaged snacks, nut mixes, cookies, pretzels, fudge, malt balls, and chocolates.
-Or, you can choose a single piece or mix of individual candies from the tantalizing counters.
+Or, you can choose a single piece or combination of individual candies from the tantalizing counters.

 And if that wasn’t enough, there are candy factory tours and a coffee bar at South Bend Chocolate Company.